 Better employer branding

-Having social media recruiting as part of your strategy also means that your business will have a more active presence on social media, which will have a positive impact on your employer branding.
+Having social network recruiting as part of your strategy also means that your business will have a more active presence on social media, which will have a positive impact on your employer branding.
 This is important as it’ll have long-term benefits on your recruitment, as well as the audience you reach with each future post.

 What options are there for social media recruitment?